KeenMate/fluentui-icons-mcp/README.md

 An MCP (Model Context Protocol) server that provides FluentUI icon search capabilities to AI assistants like Claude.

+> **Note:** This MCP server uses the [FluentUI Icons Search](https://fluentui-icons.keenmate.dev) API by Keenmate.
+It's a free service - please don't abuse it.

 ## Features

 - **search_icons** - Search for icons by name, with optional style and size filters